dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.4.3b3

+### `Module.addr` is the bus address
+`habitron_client` 2.2.0 stops offsetting module addresses by the router id.
+The parser built `raddr + 100`, and `async_build_system`, `apply_event` and `distribute_status` each subtracted it again -- as did this integration before every command, through `HbtnComm._convert_mod_id`.
+The offset carried no
+information: `build_router` hard-coded `id=100` and nothing ever read a router id off the bus.
+There is one router, and it answers as address 0.

+`_convert_mod_id` and its 19 call sites are gone.
+So are `router.id` in `switch.py` (the router flag target, which resolved to 0 via the subtraction and now says 0), `repairs.py` (channel/peer lookup), `button.py`, the firmware coordinator and `ws_provider/provider.py` (the Touch stream name).

+Identity is untouched: `Module.uid` was always built from the bus address and is replaced by the hardware version where one is reported, so device and entity ids are unchanged and nothing migrates.

+### Firmware addressing disagreed with itself
+`HbtnFirmwareCoordinator._read_target` addressed `target.addr - 100` for a module
+and `0` for the router; `update.py` addressed `module.addr` (i.e. `+100`) and
+`router.id` (i.e. `100`).
+Reading and installing therefore used different targets and only one of them can have been right.
+Both now use `module.addr`, and `0` for the router. **Worth verifying against real hardware** -- it is not clear from the code alone which of the two paths was the broken one.

+### The command layer, after the move
+`communicate.py` stays.
+With the conversions gone, most of its 33 command methods are plain forwards, but four still adapt: the daytime/alarm modes encode to `0x40`..`0x43`, the LED output is offset by the module's output count, and the analogue output maps to dimmer channel 3.
+The data-fetch half (CRC dedupe in `get_compact_status`, `get_module_status` and `handle_firmware`) and the config file writers hold real state and are not forwards at all.
+Moving the four remaining wire-semantics methods into the library would leave the integration free of bus protocol knowledge; the rest belongs where it is.

 ## v3.4.3b2

 ### The SmartHub class is gone; the coordinator owns the model